 American Schools of Oriental Research (ASOR)

-Society of Biblical Literature (SBL) and Mid-Atlantic Region.
+Society of Biblical Literature (SBL) and the Mid-Atlantic Region.